bzminer/bzminer/README.md

   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
   --repair_dag INT            Validate and repair DAG.
 Default is 1 --nc INT                    Do not save to the config file (but still read from it).
-  --show_pending              Do not start watchdog service.
+  --show_pending              show pending shares (shares that the pool has not yet responded to, in the a/r/i/p column (p being pending)).
   --update_frequency_ms INT   Output frequency in milliseconds.
 0 = disabled.
 Default is 15000.
   --update_frequency_shares INT
                               Output frequency based on new shares found.
 0 = disabled.
 Does not replace update_frequency_ms, works in parallel. set update_frequency_ms to 0 if you only want to use update_frequency_shares.
 Default is 0.